materialsproject/docs/docs/user-guide/reaction-calculator.md

 #### Reading the output
 The reaction calculator balances the reaction and displays the balanced reaction as the first line in the output.
 The next line gives the computed reaction energy.

-When a computational energy is available, the computed $\del H$ of reaction indicates the overall reaction energy of the reaction as written in the first line of the output.
+When a computational energy is available, the computed $\del H_{calculated}$ of reaction indicates the overall reaction enthalpy of the reaction as written in the first line of the output.
 The $\del H_f$ for each compound in the reaction lists formation energies from the elements.
 Clicking the compound displays its crystal structure.

-When an experimental energy is available, the computed $\del H$ of reaction indicates the overall reaction enthalpy of the reaction as written in the first line of the output.
+When an experimental energy is available, the computed $\del H_{experimental}$ of reaction indicates the overall reaction enthalpy of the reaction.
 The $\del H_f$ for each compound in the reaction lists formation enthalpies from the elements.
-Sub-headings indicate the source(s) of experimental information.
+The blue book graphic links to the source(s) of experimental information.

 When both computational and experimental data are available, a graphical chart displays the error for each compound in the calculation.